kobaltgit/MyGemini_Zero/readme_en.md

 ---

-## ⚙️ For Enthusiasts: Setup and Launch
+## ⚙️ For Enthusiasts: Self-Hosting

 Even though we offer a ready-made service, we believe in openness.
-You can deploy your own instance of the bot.
+You can deploy your own instance of the bot for free.

 ### Prerequisites
 *   **Python 3.10 or higher.**